Takahashi Kentaro Style: Building a Body for Kendo

 --What should I do with my hands?

-Takahashi: " Yes, we've just stretched the area around the hip joints, but now we'll have you sit in a seiza position.
-Keep your heels touching your buttocks and stretch."
+Takahashi:"Okay, we've just stretched the area around the hip joints, but now we'll have you sit upright.
+Keep your heels on your buttocks and stretch."

 ──Is it better to do it before or after practice?